How Does Capital Gains Tax Work 2022/23?

-You do not have to pay Capital Gains Tax if the amount of all your profits and other taxable income is below your Capital Gains Tax Annual Exempt Allowance.
+You do not have to pay Capital Gains Tax if the amount of all your profits and other taxable income is below your Capital Gains Tax Annual Exempt Amount (see below).

-As a rule, if the asset was given to your spouse, your civil partner, or to a charity as a gift it is exempt from CGT gain.
+As a rule, giving an asset as a gift to your spouse, civil partner, or to a charity, means it will be exempt from CGT liabilities.

 Overseas assets may be liable for Capital Gains Tax.
-UK residents who have their permanent home 'domiciled' overseas may not have to pay UK based tax on a foreign income.
-Special CGT rules apply if you claim the 'remittance basis'.
+UK residents with the permanent home ‘domiciled‘ overseas may not have to pay UK based tax on a foreign income.
+But, special CGT rules apply if you claim the ‘remittance basis’.

 If you are a non-resident for tax purposes, with some rules of exception, you may need to pay Capital Gains Tax on any profit (gain) you make on the sale of your residential property in the United Kingdom.

 Note: Your other UK assets, such as company shares, are not liable for Capital Gains Tax unless you return to the United Kingdom within a five year period of the time you left.
 In some cases you may have to pay Capital Gains Tax on the profits while you were in non-residence expat status.

 Rules for Capital Gains Tax Allowances 2022

 There are times when you need to know your Capital Gains Tax Annual Exempt Allowance.
 It determines the amount of tax-free profit you can realise before you need to pay CGT on the gain.

 No tax is due unless profits (gains) realised exceed your personal tax-free allowance (called your Annual Exempt Amount).
 Capital Gains tax allowances run each tax year from the 6th of April to the following 5th of April.